 Overcoming aphasia is difficult but possible.
-Alon stepped up on stage this week to tell his story and pitch his stroke startup at 1 Million Cups.
+Alon stepped up on stage this week to tell his story and pitch his startup business at One Million Cups of Coffee.

-Three years ago, I could talk by using broken phrases.
+Three years ago, I could talk by only using broken phrases.
 I couldn’t use my right arm.
-I couldn’t grab and release my tiny balls with my right fingers & thumb.
-I couldn’t remember my grammar sentences structure one minute after me listening to a normal person.
+I couldn’t grab and release tiny balls with my right fingers or my right thumb.
+I couldn’t remember grammar or sentence structure one minute after listening to a normal person speak.

-So, here I was standing, now, in front of Millions Cup of Coffee audience in downtown Asheville giving a one-minute pitch for my AlonTree’s products.
+So, here I am, standing in front of the One Million Cups of Coffee audience in downtown Asheville giving a one-minute pitch for my AlonTree products.

 A pitch is like a well-worn tall tale; you have to interject your points, wry humor and rhythmic rap.

-I knew that before I set up to the microphone.
+I knew that before I stepped up to the microphone today.

-First of all, I was a mediocre pitcher in Hollywood when I was a screenwriter.
+First of all, I was a mediocre script pitcher and screenwriter in Hollywood.
 But, I got better at it.
-My favorite moment was this studio’s creative exec phone me up in my apartment and she said to me, “I have a really good friend at ____ Studio, can you tell us your pitch, now?”
-So, I launched into the story and did the dishes while I talked and talked.
+My favorite moment was when a studio’s creative executive producer phoned me and said to me, “I have a really good friend at ____ Studio, can you tell us your pitch now?”
+So, I launched into the story and did the dishes while I talked.

-I told stories to my children off of my creative memory drifting off to sleep.
-I told spell-bound Christians and Jewish people my midrashim* about Moses, Yaakov, Jacob and larger-than-life characters.
+I told stories to my children from my creative memory as I was drifting off to sleep.
+I told spell-bound Christians and Jewish people my midrashim* about Moses, Yaakov, Jacob, and larger-than-life characters.

-So, we are in the 1MC room and the mob is getting restless.
-I blink.
-I slowly gulped air into my lungs and started telling the crowd what the blue car driven the woman on the cellphone rammed into my minicar.
+So, I am in the One Million Cups of Coffee room and the mob is getting restless.
+I blink, slowly gulp air into my lungs, and start telling the crowd about the blue car driven by a woman on her cellphone who rammed into my minicar.

-The 1MC audience gave me a solid applause.
+The One Million Cups of Coffee audience gave me solid applause.